section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 ### Callback Hell

-The problem with the `rl.question()` method is, it doesn't return a `Promise`.
-Thus, we can't use `async/await` to pause the flow of the program until the user provides the input.
+The problem with the `rl.question()` method is, it doesn't return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Thus, we can't use [async/await](https://javascript.info/async-await) to pause the flow of the program until the user provides the input.

 If you want to get multiple user inputs in sequence, you have to do it withing a callback function, like this: